 Paul continues by humbly explaining the fact that he didn't consider himself to be worthy of the title of an apostle or even salvation through Jesus Christ.
 But, because God selected and empowered him, he was able to serve the Lord and become the greatest evangelist the world has ever seen.

-Whether, then, it is I or they, this is what we preach, and this is what you believed.
+Anyhow, whether I or they, this is what we proclaim, and this is what you believed.

 Paul reminds them that there is only one gospel and that the same message was shared by all of the apostles.
 In our world today, it seems like many pastors and teachers are looking for a clever message.
 As we see here, the simple gospel that was preached by the apostles is what is needed.